Bat boy: Bat boys who became major-league players

 Examples of bat boys who went on to play in the major leagues include Drew Storen, who served as a bat boy for the Montreal Expos when the team visited Cincinnati, and Jesse Litsch, who was a bat boy for the Tampa Bay Devil Rays in 2001 and 2002.
 The aforementioned Darren Baker made his MLB debut in 2024, with the Washington Nationals.

 In popular culture

-The bat boy, Bobby Savoy, is a supporting character in the 1984 film, The Natural.
-At the finale, Bobby gives the main character, Roy Hobbs, a bat that he's made with Hobbs' help after Hobbs has broken his own personally made childhood bat.
+The fictional bat boy Bobby Savoy is a supporting character in the 1984 film The Natural.
+At the finale, Bobby gives the main character, Roy Hobbs, a bat that he's made with Hobbs's help after Hobbs breaks his own personally made childhood bat.

 Two Warner Brothers cartoons, Porky's Baseball Broadcast and Baseball Bugs, feature sight-gags involving bat boys who fly in on bat wings to deliver bats.